Print

 Children who would read the material, she said, “are simply too young to tell the difference between what is a faith claim and what is a matter of fact.”

-One of the board members is a Republican who was appointed to the board just weeks ago by Republican Gov. Greg Abbott to temporarily fill a vacant seat.
-Days after that appointment, a Democrat who ran unopposed was elected to fill that same board seat starting next year.
+One of the board members, Leslie Recine, is a Republican who was appointed to the board just weeks ago by Republican Texas Gov. Greg Abbott to temporarily fill a vacant seat.
+She voted in favor of the curriculum.
+Days after her appointment, a Democrat who ran unopposed was elected to fill that same board seat starting next year.

 Bringing religion into schools